 Your thoughts on the current state of sustainable tourism in the UK and Europe?

 There are great examples of sustainability everywhere, but my concern is whether there are enough examples of sustainability to keep pace with the general growth of tourism.

 In simple terms, are the sustainability examples we see providing a fig leaf of respectability to justify the further development of a still unsustainable industry?

-Your thoughts on this year’s WTTC Tourism for Tomorrow awards – the winners, process and your role as lead judge?
+Your thoughts on this year’s WTTC Tourism for Tomorrow awards – the winners, process, and your role as a lead judge?

 I am really pleased to see an evolution in sustainability from being something driven by passion, to something driven by strategy.

 This may sound dull, but it is important because every organisation has a strategy, but not all organisations have people with passion.
 Making all organisations see the value of sustainability and plan for it with a commitment of resources will make a bigger difference.
 So, while the committed eco-lodge in country A is impressive, seeing an organisation develop a 20-year plan to protect a community, reforest an area or eliminate hunting is what really makes me more hopeful.

 We also see more use of science and data in the awards now.
 More innovation and a greater variety in business models from charities and social enterprises to pure commercial organisations and government agencies.

 In combination with the complete global coverage of the applicants, this demonstrates to me that whatever the problem being faced, wherever you are, whatever scale you are at, and whatever the type of organisation you are – there is a way you can be more sustainable.

 Which sustainability verification and accreditation schemes do you consider most useful for destinations?